BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Data

 \subsection{JWST NIRSpec spectroscopy}

 The JWST/NIRSpec spectrum of the primary galaxy was obtained as part of the NIRCam–NIRSpec Galaxy Assembly survey of GOODS-S (proposal ID 1286; PI: Luetzgendorf).
-This programme includes both PRISM spectroscopy and medium- and high-resolution grating/filter combinations, spanning the full wavelength range of 1–5 $\mu$m.
-In this work, we use the spectrum obtained with the medium resolution grating/filter combination, which covers all of the strongest nebular emission lines of interest at medium spectral resolution ($R \sim 1000$), making it well suited for systemic redshift determination.
-Fitting Gaussian profiles to the \oiii\ and \ha\ emission lines, we measure a systemic redshift of $z_{\mathrm{primary}} = 3.0662$.
+This programme includes both PRISM spectroscopy and medium- and high-resolution grating--filter combinations, spanning the full wavelength range of 1–5 $\mu$m.
+In this work, we used the spectrum obtained with the medium resolution grating--filter combination, which covers all of the strongest nebular emission lines of interest at medium spectral resolution ($R \sim 1000$), making it well suited for systemic redshift determination.
+Fitting Gaussian profiles to the \oiii\ and \ha\ emission lines, we measured a systemic redshift of $z_{\mathrm{primary}} = 3.0662$.
 This redshift is consistent with the spectroscopic redshift reported in the JADES DR4 catalogue \citep{Curtis25, Scholtz25} for the primary galaxy (NIRSpec ID: 118073).
-The slit was positioned such that it covers both the primary galaxy and primary-1.
-However, we do not detect any additional emission lines associated with primary-1 in either the PRISM or grating spectra.
-We therefore conclude that primary-1 is at the same redshift as the primary galaxy.
+The slit was positioned such that it covers both the primary galaxy and primary-1 (see Fig.~\ref{fig:NIRSpec_spectrum}, top panel).
+However, we did not detect any additional emission lines associated with primary-1 in either the PRISM or grating spectra.
+We therefore infer that primary-1 is at the same redshift as the primary galaxy.
 The spectrum of the companion was obtained recently as part of the proposal ID 8060 (PI: Egami), with source ID 118266.
-The corresponding PRISM data were retrieved from the Mikulski Archive for Space Telescopes (MAST) portal\footnote{\href{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}.
-For this source, we estimate a systemic redshift of $z_{\mathrm{companion}} = 3.066$.
-This confirms that the companion is part of the same system, sharing a consistent redshift with the primary galaxy.
-The NIRSpec spectra are presented in Fig.~\ref{fig:NIRSpec_spectrum} in the Appendix.
+Only a PRISM spectrum is available for this source.
+From this, we estimated a systemic redshift of $z_{\mathrm{companion}} = 3.066$.
+This confirms that the companion lies at the same redshift as the primary galaxy, indicating that it is part of the same system.
+The NIRSpec spectra are presented in Fig.~\ref{fig:NIRSpec_spectrum}.
+These data are available at Mikulski Archive for Space Telescopes (MAST) and can be accessed using the DOI: \href{https://doi.org/10.17909/qy9s-8f72}{https://doi.org/10.17909/qy9s-8f72}.